 I am neither for nor against psychiatric medication.
 People have preconceived notions as to what it means to be on a psychiatric medication.
 Some think that the big pharmaceutical companies are plotting to get everyone on some kind of medication.
 I admit that with all the commercials it would seem that way.
 However, not all medications work for everyone and without all the options these companies provide, life for people with diabetes who have psychiatric illnesses would be 10x harder.

 One of the things that cause problems is that a lot of people go to their primary care physicians and ask for medication or are given medication when they feel depressed.
 That is like going to an oral surgeon for Lasik eye surgery.
-Sure they are both doctor but with vastly different skill sets.
-Because so many general practitioners are giving out psychiatric medication, the wrong people are put on medications that may not need it while other are not on medications but need to be.
+Sure they are both doctors but with vastly different skill sets.
+Because so many general practitioners are giving out psychiatric medication, the wrong people are put on medications that may not need it while others are not on medications but need to be.

 Only a mental health professional like a psychotherapist or psychiatrist can diagnosis a psychiatric illness and if you are on medication but not seeing a psychiatrist and a psychotherapist ask your doctor for a referral.
 Only a psychiatrist has the knowledge base needed to prescribe psychiatric medications.

 Psychiatric medication is a way to balance the chemical equation in the mind.
 It allows for individuals who struggle with focusing on their diabetes to become more attentive to their diabetes-related needs.

 It takes time to figure out which medication will work for an individual but once the right combination of medication is found.
 The person with diabetes will have an easier time processing information needed for management tasks.